Sekito Station: Station layout

-Sekito Station has two opposed side platforms connected to the station building by an level crossing.
+Sekito Station has two opposed side platforms connected to the station building by a level crossing.
 However, the Platform 2 is used only for passing trains.
 The station is unattended.

 Platforms

 History

 Sekito Station opened on July 15, 1899.
 The station was absorbed into the JR East network upon the privatization of the Japanese National Railways (JNR) on April 1, 1987.